How to Prevent Cartilage Pain

 One of the main consequences of cartilage wear is osteoarthritis, a condition where the tissue that cushions and protects the external bone is lost or reduced.
 In most cases, patients with cartilage problems are adult women.
 Some tips for preventing cartilage deterioration are:

-- Play sports or exercise regularly to prevent musculoskeletal injuries, taking into account certain characteristics, such as age or capabilities.
+- Play sports and/or also exercise regularly to prevent musculoskeletal injuries, taking into account certain characteristics such as age or capabilities.

 - Use sports equipment and footwear to cushion joint overload.

 - See a doctor at the onset of swelling or pain to dismiss cartilage injury or inflammation in the synovium.